theianmay/asset-ranger-site/architecture.md

 ### Technology Stack Selection

-For Asset Ranger's foundation, I carefully selected a technology stack that balances performance, developer experience, and user experience:
+For AssetRanger's foundation, I carefully selected a technology stack that balances performance, developer experience, and user experience:

 - **React Native:** Chosen as the core framework for cross-platform capabilities
 - **Expo:** Leveraged for accelerated development and simplified native feature integration